 Santa Monica Is a Beautiful Beach City

 Besides the progressive energy solutions, Santa Monica is a place with a beautiful coastline.
 A healthy environment will surely prompt some healthy lifestyle decisions.
 The population here is very active, and the area offers many possibilities for sports and outdoor activities to its residents.
-When you decide to relocate, you can enjoy beautiful beaches and fun activities as soon as you unpack.
+When you decide to relocate, you can enjoy beautiful beaches and fun activities as soon as you unpack after your move.

 Even though it is a tourist attraction, Santa Monica is a clean environment as opposed to the neighboring Los Angeles